 A plant based diet is something that is becoming more and more popular of late, for various reasons.
 Be it ethical concerns or simply because people want to be healthier, People are giving up meat, eggs and dairy in droves.
 And personally, I applaud them for making the effort.
 And for the most part, plants can fulfil our nutritional needs.
-Personally I’m known to eat oysters on occasion.
-And Cream. 😂 I’m a vegan.
+Personally, I’m known to have some cream on occasion.
+And eg-g-gssss 🥚 😂 I’m a vegan.
 Totally.😁

 I’ll be honest: Red meat is unhealthy!
 And so is most dairy.
 And Gluten?
 It sucks, too!
 I do like cream though! 😎 So, what kind of vegan diets work and which ones don’t?
 Well, there are a few basic options: